UBC-MDS/Credit-Card-Default-Prediction/CODE_OF_CONDUCT.md

 For answers to common questions about this code of conduct, see the FAQ at https://www.contributor-covenant.org/faq.
 Translations are available at https://www.contributor-covenant.org/translations.

+## Contact

+The project team members can be reached by the followings:
+Cici Du -
+David Wang -
+Rohit Rawat -
+James Kim - james.ktkim@gmail.com